custom-cards/monster-card/README.md

 # Monster card

+Monster card has been decprecated in favor of it successor, [auto-entities](https://github.com/thomasloven/lovelace-auto-entities)

 Monster card is a magical type of card.
 Because it's dynamic if you're smart about it, you can have one card that adapts and that you don't need to touch when adding new entities & sensors to your setup.

 Supports both inclusion and exclusion filters with wildcard for entity_ids.